-Well-crafted teen romancer pairing a studious uptown girl and a drag-racing thug marks confident move into features for music-vid and commercials helmer Luca Lucini.
-Released March 12, this rare case of an Italo pic aimed at high schoolers seems set for a satisfactory domestic run, though it won’t likely rev up much biz elsewhere.
+A well-crafted teen romancer pairing a studious uptown girl and a drag-racing thug, “Three Steps Over Heaven” marks a confident move into features for music-vid and commercials helmer Luca Lucini.
+Boosted by fresh performances, pic nearly succeeds in capturing first-love magic but is stilted by an excessively formulaic feel and a script that sometimes talks down to its target audience.
+Released March 12, this rare case of an Italo pic aimed at high schoolers seems set for a satisfactory domestic run, thanks to aggressive promo and a pulsating soundtrack, though it won’t likely rev up much biz elsewhere.

 As a radio DJ starts a jivey running commentary in voiceover, Step (Riccardo Scamarcio) rides his souped-up motorbike and then headbutts a leather-jacketed member of his lowlife posse.
 Meanwhile, in a preppy all-girls classroom, Babi (Katy Louise Saunders) is shown stealthily text-messaging a Latin assignment to her best friend, Pallina (Maria Chiara Augenti).

 Step and Babi soon intersect when the boys crash a party in Rome’s upper-crust Olgiata suburb.
 As bottles are smashed and hors d’oeuvres flung against the designer wallpaper, Step bullies Babi, who tosses a glass of bubbly in his face.
 He reacts by sticking her under a running shower.

 Their relationship builds from this point, climaxing in a love-making scene in a vacant seaside castle, before a tragic third act twist.
 Along the way, there’s a vivid nighttime motorcycle race in which Babi rides shotgun behind a wheelie-popping maniac, and a revelatory moment in which Step lets out a dark secret.